RustyDeGarmo/Udemy-Csharp-Unity-Game-Development/README.md

 # Udemy-Csharp-Unity-Game-Development
-Udemy course for learning game development with C# and Unity
+Udemy course for learning game development with C# and Unity.
+I'm using this to take some notes and keep track of my design ideas, etc.

 Key Points to Remember: